Enzujp/E-commerce-with-Django/README.md

 # E-commerce app
-A Solo e-commerce project built with Django, using postgresql.
+A Solo e-commerce project built with Django, using postgresql